annethereshewent/gameboy-typescript/README.md

 This is a gameboy emulator written in typescript.
 Currently it plays most Gameboy games (a few have been tested to be working), as well as a few Gameboy color games, with some glitches.

-Sound is still not implemented.
-Games that are confirmed working:
+## Supported Games

 - Megaman - Dr. Wiley's Revenge
 - Tetris